This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Challenges in the Franchise Sector

-U.S. franchises continue to face market-based challenges related to poor economic conditions in the country.
+U.S. franchises continue to face market-based and policy challenges related to poor economic conditions in the country.
 Some of these challenges include:

 - Foreign exchange risk